CS Diosig Bihardiószeg

-Club Sportiv Diosig Bihardiószeg, commonly known as CS Diosig or simply as Diosig, is a Romanian professional football club based in Diosig, Romania, originally founded in 1950s and re-founded during the early 2000s and 2010s.
-Currently the team is playing in Liga III.
+Club Sportiv Diosig Bihardiószeg, commonly known as CS Diosig or simply as Diosig, was a Romanian professional football club based in Diosig, Romania, originally founded in 1950s and re-founded during the early 2000s and 2010s.

 History

 Recolta, the Cup and two decades of sleep (1970–2014)

 CS Diosig Bihardiószeg was established in 1955, under the name of Recolta Diosig, but played only at the level of county leagues (4th and 5th tiers) for its entire existence, until 2024.
 The biggest performance of the team based in Diosig was during the 1977–78 Cupa României season, when diosiganii achieved the Round of 32, where they were eliminated by the top-flight club Farul Constanța, score 0–6.
 The presence in the Round of 32 (of the Romanian Cup) would remained the most important performance in the history of local football, for the next decades.
 The squad of Recolta Diosig was formed by the following players: Vasile Barbua, Ioan Țîrț (goalkeepers); Nagy Attila, Nagy László, Iosif Mile, Pap József, Kalmár József, Viorel Știube, Vasile Popa, Iosif Madar, Iosif Sav, Dorel Blaj, Szilágyi László, Varga Sándor, Iosif Nica, Mircea Faur, Iosif Tolodi, Bokor István; Grifaton Zsolt (manager), Erdei Károly (chairman).

 After 1992 the football survived in Diosig mostly through the local youth groups, then in 2012 a senior squad was enrolled again, at the level of the 5th Division, under the name of Phoenix Diosig.
 Phoenix was in fact the phoenix club of former Recolta and the squad was formed only by young players, grown in the youth groups.
 Phoenix spent two seasons in the division but with bad results, ranking on the bottom of the table, then the club was re-organized again, under the current structure of CS Diosig, in 2014.